mediamonks/channels/packages/channels/README.md

 channelsInstance.sampleManager
 ```

 The easiest way to load files is to supply a list of objects with a `name` property, matching the filenames *without extension*.
-(The file extension has to be set when creating the `Channels` object, allowing for an easy switch to different filetypes on certain clients).
+The file extension has to be set when creating the `Channels` object (which allowing for an easy switch to different filetypes on certain clients).

 ```javascript
 // - sound1.mp3